mp-se/gravitymon/docs/_sources/installation.rst.txt

 * **firmware32c3.bin**

-  This is the release build for an ESP32c3-mini variant.
+  This is the release build for an ESP32c3-mini variant v2.1 or newer.
 When flashing an ESP32 you also need the *partition32c3.bin* file that outlines the flash memory structure.
 Due to the size of the firmware we are using a custom partition setup.
+If you have a v1.0 board use the firmware32c3v1.bin instead.

 * **firmware32s2.bin**